 The bow line and stern mooring lines function is to position the yacht on the berth.
 They must have the strength to take the main load as well a long enough compensate for the tide’s rise and fall.
 The further away the bow and stern lines are secured to the mooring from the boat, the less adjustment is required when the tide rises or falls.

-Bow and Stern Springs prevent the vessel from moving ahead or astern.
+Bow and stern mooring springs prevent the vessel from moving ahead or astern.
 They are not usually as long as the bow and stern lines and need adjusting as the tidal height changes.
-Both springs work against each other stopping the yacht moving backwards and forwards.
+Both mooring springs work against each other which stops the yacht moving backwards and forwards.

-Fore and aft breast ropes are used in addition to the four main mooring warps to hold the vessel close alongside.
-Breasts and springs may be used alone when lying alongside a pontoon.
+Fore and aft breast lines are used in addition to the four main mooring warps to hold the vessel close alongside.
+Breast lines and springs may be used alone when lying alongside a pontoon.